How to add Polygon to MetaMask

 Getting Polygon on MetaMask

+So how to add Polygon to MetaMask?
+You have to open the MetaMask wallet (In case you don’t have MetaMask yet, please get it on this page).
 Once you have MetaMask installed, open it up on the full screen.
 So you will have the same screen as in our example here.

 Now go to the top right of the screen where it says “Ethereum Mainnet” and click on the little arrow pointing down next to it.
 This opens the network’s tap where you can select all different types of EVM blockchains (Ethereum virtual machine) networks.
 Now here you can click on the Custom RPC to add a new custom EVM blockchain network of your choice.
 In this case, the Polygon.